SUPPORT TO THE EDUCATION AND HEALTH OF

 - Professional training of young Syrian refugees and Lebanese children,

-- Construction of 2nd part of extra storey of Deir Al Ahmar,
+- Construction of water tank of Deir Al Ahmar,

 - Awareness sessions for Syrian refugees and Lebanese women,